Zoe-0925/danceschool-java/README.md

 <a name="Run"></a>
 ## How to run the program locally:
 First, create a firebase project to acquire your firebase authentication API credentials from  <a href="https://firebase.google.com/">Firebase Console</a>.<br />
-Then, set up your local SQL server and Redis to achieve connection strings.<br />
+Then, set up your local SQL server to achieve connection strings.<br />
-Alternatively, you can set up Azure SQL and Azure Redis Cache via <a href="https://azure.microsoft.com/en-au/features/azure-portal/">Azure Portal</a>.<br />
+Alternatively, you can set up Azure SQL via <a href="https://azure.microsoft.com/en-au/features/azure-portal/">Azure Portal</a>.<br />
 <br />
 Coming soon.<br />